-In 1984 he graduated from the Faculty of Foreign Trade at the Main School of Planning and Statistics (currently Warsaw School of Economics), where he obtained a master's degree in Economics.
+In 1984 he graduated from the Faculty of Foreign Trade at the Main School of Planning and Statistics (currently Warsaw School In 1984 he graduated from the Faculty of Foreign Trade at the Main School of Planning and Statistics (currently Warsaw School of Economics), where he obtained a master's degree in Economics.
 In 1991, he gained the PhD degree and in 1995 he obtained the habilitation in Economics at the Faculty of Management at the University of Warsaw.
-Moreover, he studied banking and finance at the Exeter University in United Kingdom (1992), economics at the University of Illinois at Urbana Champaign in USA (1991) and at the Free University of Berlin in Germany (1994).
-Since 2002 he has been a professor of Economics at the University of Warsaw.
+Moreover, he studied banking and finance at the Exeter University of Illinois at Urbana Champaign in USA (1991) and at the Free University of Illinois at Urbana Champaign in USA (1991) and at the Free University of Berlin in Germany (1994).
+Since 2002 he has been a prosessor of Economics at the University of Warsaw.
 He began his scientific career at the Faculty of Management at the University of Warsaw, where he served as an assistant (1984-1987), and subsequently a senior assistant.
-He is the Dean of Faculty of Management at the University of Warsaw (since 2005), Head of the Chair of National Economy (since 2007) and the Department of International Economic Relations (since 1999) within the Faculty of Management at the University of Warsaw and Head of the Chair of Finances of the Leon Koźmiński Business and Management School in Warsaw (since 1995).
+He is the Dean of Faculty of Management at the University of Warsaw (since 2005).
+Head of the Chair of National Economy (since 2007) and the Department of International Economic Relations (since 1999) within the Faculty of Management at the University of Warsaw and Head of the Chair of Finances of the Leon Koźmiński Business and Management School in Warsaw (since 1995).
 Moreover, he is the author of over 150 academic publications related to banking and international economic relations, a member of the programme committees and editorial boards of 173 Polish and foreign academic journals, including "Gazeta Bankowa", "Journal of Interdisciplinary Economics", "Cross Cultural Management", "Yearbook on Polish European Studies" and "Problemy Zarządzania".
-Professor Akojzy Nowak is a lecturer on many subjects at Polish and foreign universities (in the United States, Great Britain, France, Germany and Russia)
+Professor Akojzy Nowak is a lecturer on many subjects at Polish and foreign universities (in the United States, Great Britain, France, Germany and Russia).